ariabuckles/simple-markdown/README.md

 #### Putting it all together

-Given a set of rules and priorities, one can create a single function that takes an input content string and outputs a React-renderable as follows.
+Given a set of rules, one can create a single function that takes an input content string and outputs a React-renderable as follows.
 Note that since many rules expect blocks to end in `"\n\n"`, we append that to source input manually, in addition to specifying `inline: false`